sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 ### Talking points

--   Pair rotation, new key - we no longer use ssh instead use https
-    - Use "git add remote origin <https-link>"
 -   Explain what the `${USER_ID}` and `${PROJECT_ID}` variables for
 -   Describe the relationship among the 4 apps
 -   Describe how to change the http://FILL_ME_IN - registration server